atabary/atabary.github.io/_posts/2014-12-02-elixir-and-mnesia.markdown

 Specifying the mnesia dir from the the shell can be done easily this way:

 {% highlight bash %}
-elixir --erl "-mnesia dir 'path/to/dir'" -S mix phoenix.start
+elixir --erl '-mnesia dir "path/to/db"' -S mix phoenix.start
 {% endhighlight %}